matthewmarwedel/SQL-JOINS/README.md

 ## How to run:
 1. Download the `Assignment5_script` file.
-2. Follow the comments and run queries using any suitable IDE on the posrgreSQL.
+2. Follow the comments and run queries using any suitable IDE on the postgreSQL.